A manifesto for systems thinkers

 Fascia as a Metaphor for Systems

 Every breakthrough in understanding complex systems begins with seeing what was always there but somehow invisible.
-In the 1970s, a French hand surgeon slipped a tiny camera under human skin and discovered something that would revolutionize anatomy: the body wasn't assembled from discrete parts like a machine, but woven together in one continuous, living web.
+In the early 2000s, a French hand surgeon named Jean-Claude Guimberteau threaded an endoscopic camera beneath living human skin and captured something no anatomist had ever seen in motion: the body wasn't assembled from discrete parts like a machine, but woven together in one continuous, living web.

 This web, fascia, had been discarded as packing material by anatomists for centuries.
 It was the stuff you cut through to get to the "real" structures.
 Muscles, bones, organs: those were the units that mattered.
 The translucent tissue connecting them was noise.